-This healthy apple cinnamon trail mix is a fun mix of baked apples, nuts and seeds with a hint of spice.
-Perfect for a healthy snack, it is very easy to make and full of goodness!
+Super easy to make, this fruit and nut trail mix recipe is a fun mix of baked apples, nuts and seeds with a hint of spice.
+With nutritious whole foods and made without cereal, it's a homemade trail mix that's so moreish and full of goodness!

-Snacks are always fun to make, filling the kitchen with the scent of baking.
-My cardamom oat cookies and honey spelt cookies are both so flavourful.
+My simple, flavorful cardamom oat cookies and honey spelt cookies are both popular recipes with my family and here on the site.
 And don't forget my maple syrup popcorn for movie night!

-This vegan apple cinnamon trail mix is both tasty and healthy, and contains all whole foods.
-A little time in the oven for the baked apple rings and then it's just a matter of combining the ingredients for your treat.
+This vegan fruit, nut and seed trail mix is so tasty, and combines fresh dried fruit and pantry staples.
+All we need is a little time in the oven for the baked apple rings and then it's just a matter of combining the ingredients for your treat.
+Let me talk you through how to make this easy homemade trail mix!

 Jump to: